 B.S. in Physical Education, Grace College; M.A. in Physical Education, Kent State University; Ed.D. in Sport Sociology, The University of Alabama

-Dr. Darrell Johnson is the Director of the Sport Management Program.
-He is an active member in many professional organizations including AAHPERD, NASPE, AAPAR, IAHPERD, and NASSM.
-He has presented at numerous State and National Conventions and Meetings on different sport management and physical education topics.
-Dr. Johnson is very active in major sports events by volunteering himself and encouraging his students to also be involved.
-Some of his recent experiences include the 2013 President’s Cup, the 2012 Super Bowl, the 2011 Big Ten Football Championship, the 2012 PGA Senior Championship, and the USGA Senior Open.
+Darrell Johnson is the director of the Sport Management Program.
+He is an active member in many professional organizations, including AAHPERD, NASPE, AAPAR, IAHPERD and NASSM.
+He has presented at numerous state and national conventions and meetings on different sport management and physical education topics.
+Johnson is active in major sports events by volunteering, and he encourages his students to also be involved.
+Some of his recent experiences include the 2013 President’s Cup, the 2012 Super Bowl, the 2011 Big 10 Football Championship, the 2012 PGA Senior Championship and the USGA Senior Open.
 He regularly leads a group of students on a one-week trip to Atlanta, Georgia to study African-American culture and the rich history of African-American athletes.
+Johnson has 23 years of experience as a coach and athletic administrator at the interscholastic and collegiate levels.
 As a student, he was a pitcher on the Lancer's baseball team and currently holds the record for the most wins in a career and the most wins in a season.
-Dr. Johnson has 23 years of experience as a coach and athletic administrator at the interscholastic and collegiate levels.
-In 2009 he was inducted into the Grace College Athletic Hall of Fame.
+In 2009, he was inducted into the Grace College Athletic Hall of Fame.